 Ravel Morrison, the talented but wild former Manchester United youth star, flickered briefly after a surprise move to Lazio but his influence in the Eternal City was ephemeral.
 He now plays for Club Atlas in Guadalajara.

-While these examples would appear to offer compelling evidence that players bred in England are fundamentally unsuited to the stylistic differences of the Italian game, there is a feeling that Aaron Ramsey‘s mooted move from Arsenal to Juventus could be a game-changer.
+While these examples would appear to offer compelling evidence that players bred in England are fundamentally unsuited to the stylistic differences of the Italian game, there is a feeling that Aaron Ramsey‘s move from Arsenal to Juventus could be a game-changer.

 After a decade at the Gunners, Ramsey will be out of contract in June.
 Although he is the club’s longest-serving player, Arsenal were unwilling to meet the Welshman’s wage demands which are believed to have increased after Mesut Özil penned a deal worth £350,000-a-week.

 And Ramsey’s move feels different.
-While Hart and Richards attempted to resuscitate their careers at slightly smaller Italian clubs, the level of interest in Ramsey’s signatures shows he is not going to Turin to revive anything.
+While Hart and Richards attempted to resuscitate their careers at slightly smaller Italian clubs, the level of interest in Ramsey’s signature shows he is not going to Turin to revive anything.

 He is, however, embarking on a bold new chapter, one which may, if things go his way, alter perceptions about British players in Italy.